-The interpreters and translators of the Nuremberg-based interpreting and translation agency AP Fachübersetzungen offer their customers high-quality translation and interpreting services for the Italian language.
+The interpreters and translators of the Nuremberg-based interpreting and translation agency AP Fachübersetzungen offer their clients high-quality translation and interpreting services for the Italian language.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified Italian translations as your competent and reliable partner at any time - including urgent projects.

 - Italian is the fourth most popular foreign language in the world.

 - The violin, piano, thermometer and typewriter were invented in Italy.